nicksavill/DEB_development/To_Do.md

 ### Work needed by week

+Write a course guide....

+Set up LEARN site - weeks in reverse chronoloigcal order Add noteable and ppt for each week

+How to up load from home computer to noteable.

+Add info on Assessment
+    Poster
+    Class test - example
+    Workshop quizes - top 6 marks

     Week 1
     Class1
     Intro to course - Catherine Need to draft ppt.
 Details of timetable, assessment, group work rules....